Combinatorial knot Floer homology and tangle decompositions: Introduction

 \begin{prop} The knot $13n_{4639}$ is an $L$-space but not diagonal. \end{prop} \begin{proof} The knot $13n_{4639}$ is an $L$-space (by {\sf KnotInfo} \cite{knotinfo}) but not positive (prime positive knots up to $15$ crossings are available in \cite{Knot-data-tables-Stoimenow}).
 By Theorem \ref{thm:diagonal-positive}, it is not diagonal. \end{proof}

-\begin{rem} \begin{itemize} \item By {\sf KnotInfo} \cite{knotinfo}, $L$-space knots with up to $12$ crossings are torus knots or Lorenz knots. $L$-space knots with $13$ crossings are $13a_{4878}$, $13n_{4587}$, and $13n_{4639}$.
-Among them, the knot $13a_{4878}$ is a Lorenz knot and the others are not.
+\begin{rem} By {\sf KnotInfo} \cite{knotinfo}, $L$-space knots with up to $12$ crossings are torus knots or Lorenz knots. $L$-space knots with $13$ crossings are $13a_{4878}$, $13n_{4587}$, and $13n_{4639}$.
+Among them, the knot $13a_{4878}=T(2,13)$ is a Lorenz knot, and the others are not.
 A diagonal grid diagram representing $13n_{4587}$ is obtained from a grid diagram in {\sf KnotInfo} \cite{knotinfo} by applying row commutations two times (Interchanging the $6$-th row $\leftrightarrow$ the $7$-th row and the $8$-th row $\leftrightarrow$ the $9$-th row).
-On the other hand, as described above, $13n_{4639}$ is not diagonal. \item There are prime diagonal knots but not $L$-space, see Appendix \ref{sec:appendix}. \end{itemize} \end{rem}
+On the other hand, as described above, $13n_{4639}$ is not diagonal.